gwilczura/whistleblower/README.md

 [Hackaton Info on Wroclaw University of Technology Site](https://pwr.edu.pl/uczelnia/przed-nami/aec-hackathon-wroclaw-edition-1927.html)

-Phis project is part of a larger solution presented at AEC Hackathon Wroclaw Edition 2024.
+This project is part of a larger solution presented at AEC Hackathon Wroclaw Edition 2024.

 In particular it's a response to a specific challange:
 > Smart EHS System for Construction Sites – we are looking for innovative solutions to support us in health and safety, ensuring effective prevention and response to potential hazards.